 Mr. Garberding, prior to his retirement, was the executive vice president and chief financial officer of an energy-related company in the Great Lakes region of the United States.
-He also held financial-related positions with other companies prior to his employment with this company.
+He also held financialrelated positions with other companies prior to his employment with this company.
 As part of his role in each of these positions, he was required to have extensive knowledge of the financial operations of the company for which he worked, including the understanding of balance sheets, income statements, and cash flow statements.

-Mr. Sikes is currently a Principal of a business consulting company where he has assumed executive and financial advisory roles for his clients.
-Prior to that, he was the chief executive officer of a publicly traded electronics-related company in Colorado Springs, Colorado, USA.
-He has held executive level positions with several companies throughout his career.
-As part of his role in each of these positions, he was required to have extensive knowledge of the financial operations of the company for which he worked, including the understanding of balance sheets, income statements, and cash flow statements.
+Mr. Hoehn is currently a private investor.
+Prior to that, he was an Associate Analyst at one of Canada's largest investment banks.
+As part of his role in each of these positions, he was required to have extensive knowledge of the financial operations of companies for which he was an analyst or invested in, including the understanding of balance sheets, income statements, and cash flow statements.